nikolads/fmi-projects/README.md

 ## Used technologies for the client
 - `d3` - for rendering all the stuff.
-- `browserify` - because writing frontend JavaScript is a pain.
+- `browserify` - because writing JavaScript code using the Web APIs is a pain.